 Ujima mediation for black families

-Ujima Family Mediation is a mediation training curriculum offered by the Black Mediation Centre to professionals and community members interested in becoming accredited family court mediators with a special focus on working with Black families.
+Ujima Family Mediation is an online, asynchronous mediation training curriculum offered by the Black Mediation Centre to professionals and community members interested in becoming accredited family mediators with a special focus on working with Black families.
 This curriculum has been certified by the Ontario Association of Family Mediators (OAFM) and aims to teach you everything you need to work with Black families involved in, or hoping to avoid involvement in family court.
 BMC is collaborating with Riverdale Mediation to provide students with subsidized access to their Family Law course.

 Course